Big Raven Plateau

-Geography and geomorphology
+Geography

 Location

-The Big Raven Plateau is located on the Tahltan Highland east of the Zagoddetchino massif and west of the mountainous Klastline Plateau in Cassiar Land District.
-Between the Zagoddetchino massif and the Big Raven Plateau is Mess Creek valley, which extends more than 60 km to the south where it separates the Boundary Ranges of the Coast Mountains in the west from the Spectrum Range and Arctic Lake Plateau in the east.
-Between the Big Raven and Klastline plateaus is the north–south trending Kakiddi Creek valley, which includes a number small lakes such as Nuttlude Lake, Kakiddi Lake, Mowchilla Lake and Mowdade Lake.
-The northern end of the Big Raven Plateau is bounded by the Klastline River valley whereas the southern end is bounded by two relatively small east–west trending valleys; a mountain ridge extends south of the Big Raven Plateau between these valleys.
+The Big Raven Plateau is in Cassiar Land District of northwestern British Columbia, Canada.
+It lies on the Tahltan Highland east of the Zagoddetchino massif and west of the mountainous Klastline Plateau.
+Between the Zagoddetchino massif and the Big Raven Plateau is Mess Creek valley, which extends more than 60 km to the south.
+The north–south trending Kakiddi Creek valley lies between the Big Raven and Klastline plateaus; it includes the Nuttlude, Kakiddi, Mowchilla and Mowdade lakes.
+Bounding the northern end of the Big Raven Plateau is the Klastline River valley.
+The southern end is bounded by two relatively small east–west trending valleys, between which a mountain ridge extends south of the plateau.
+Southeast of the plateau are the Skeena Mountains whereas the Boundary Ranges of the Coast Mountains occur to the southwest.

-This intermontane plateau lies at the northern end of the Mount Edziza volcanic complex, which consists of a group of overlapping shield volcanoes, stratovolcanoes, lava domes and cinder cones that have formed over the last 7.5 million years.
-Four central volcanoes occur along the north–south trending axis of the volcanic complex; the two youngest central volcanoes, Mount Edziza and Ice Peak, are on the Big Raven Plateau.
-In addition to the Big Raven Plateau, the volcanic complex also includes the Arctic Lake and Kitsu plateaus, as well as the Spectrum Range to the south.
-All of these landforms are in Mount Edziza Provincial Park, one of the largest provincial parks in British Columbia established in 1972 to preserve the volcanic landscape.
+The Big Raven Plateau is the northernmost and largest of three intermontane plateaus associated with the Mount Edziza volcanic complex.
+This north–south trending volcanic complex consists of a group of overlapping shield volcanoes, stratovolcanoes, lava domes and cinder cones that have formed over the last 7.5 million years.
+Four central volcanoes occur along its axis; the two youngest, Mount Edziza and Ice Peak, are on the Big Raven Plateau.
+The volcanic complex also includes the Arctic Lake and Kitsu plateaus, as well as the Spectrum Range to the south.
+All of these landforms lie within Mount Edziza Provincial Park, one of the largest provincial parks in British Columbia.
+The park was established in 1972 to preserve the volcanic landscape.